awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

     1. Read the warning, and then choose **Confirm**\.
   + To add a security group using a [configuration file](ebextensions.md), use the [`securitygroup-addexisting.config` ](https://github.com/awsdocs/elastic-beanstalk-samples/tree/master/configuration-files/aws-provided/security-configuration/securitygroup-addexisting.config) example file\.

 Next, use environment properties to pass the connection information to your environment\.

-The sample application uses a default set of properties that match the ones that Elastic Beanstalk configures when you provision a database within your environment\.
+The WordPress application uses a default set of properties that match the ones that Elastic Beanstalk configures when you provision a database within your environment\.

 **To configure environment properties for an Amazon RDS DB instance**